-The need to repeat the simulation volume due to its finite size immediately means that our maps will suffer from a deficit of lensing power on large angular scales, due to the absence of structure on scales larger than the MS box size.
+The need to repeat the simulation volume due to its finite size immediately means that, without augmenting large-scale structures, the maps will suffer from a deficit of lensing power on large angular scales, due to the finite MS box size.
 More importantly, a scheme is required to avoid the repetition of the same structures along the line of sight.
 Previous studies that constructed simulated light-cone maps for small patches of the sky typically simply randomized each of the repeated boxes along the past lightcone by applying independent random translations and reflections (e.g. Springel et al. 2001).
 However, in the present application this procedure would produce artefacts like ripples in the simulated deflection-angle field, because the gravitational field would become discontinuous at box boundaries, leading to jumps in the deflection angle.
 It is therefore mandatory that the simulated lensing potential of our all sky maps is everywhere continuous on the sky, which requires that the 3D tessellation of the peculiar gravitational potential is continuous transverse to every line of sight.